In this post we’ll look at why tricep dips are bad for your shoulders and show how they don’t really challenge your triceps either.

 Following on from my recent post on what must be the worst exercise in the gym, here’s the exercise that came in a close second, the tricep dip.

-The first issue with this exercise is that it doesn’t really work your triceps.
+The first issue with this exercise is that it doesn’t really work your triceps as its name suggests.

-Sure your triceps are active as they are supporting your body weight.
-As you lower yourself into the dip however, the moment arm and therefore the effort requirement increases not at the elbow, but at the shoulder (glenohumeral joint).
+As you lower yourself into the dip, the moment arm and therefore the effort requirement increases not at the elbow, but at the shoulder (glenohumeral joint).

 This is illustrated in the image below.
 The line of force (vertical line) travels straight down through the elbow.
 There is no moment arm (horizontal line) to the elbow whatsoever.